Educational inequality in the United States: Neighborhood effects

 Neighborhoods play a significant effect on the development in adolescents and young adults.
 As a result, much research has studied how neighborhoods can explain a person's level of educational attainment.
-These findings are highlighted below.

 Research has shown that an adolescent's neighborhood can significantly affect his or her life chances.
 Children from poorer neighborhoods are less likely to climb out of poverty compared to children who grow up in more affluent neighborhoods.
-In terms of education, students from neighborhoods with a high SES have higher levels of school readiness and higher IQ levels.
+In terms of education, students from high-SES neighborhoods have higher levels of school readiness and higher IQ levels.
 Studies have also shown that there are "links between neighborhood high SES and educational attainment" in regards to older adolescents.
-Children growing up in high SES neighborhoods are more likely to graduate from high school and attend college compared to students growing up in low SES neighborhoods.
-Living in a low SES neighborhood has many implications in terms of education.
+Children growing up in high-SES neighborhoods are more likely to graduate from high school and attend college compared to students growing up in low-SES neighborhoods.
+Living in a low-SES neighborhood has many implications in terms of education.
 Among them are "greater chances of having a child before age 18; lesser chances of graduating from high school; and earning lower wages as a young adult.
 Experiencing more neighborhood poverty as a child is also associated with a lower rate of college graduation."

-The neighborhood effect is mitigated when students who grow up in low SES neighborhoods move to high SES neighborhoods.
-These students are more likely to reap the same benefits as students in high SES neighborhoods and school systems; their chances of attending college are much higher than those who stayed in low SES neighborhoods.
-One study done in Chicago placed African Americans students in public housing in the suburbs as opposed to in the city.
-The schools in the suburbs generally received more funding and had mostly white students attending.
+The neighborhood effect is mitigated when students who grow up in low-SES neighborhoods move to high-SES neighborhoods.
+These students are more likely to reap the same benefits as students in high-SES neighborhoods and school systems; their chances of attending college are much higher than those who stayed in low-SES neighborhoods.
+One study done in Chicago placed African-American students in public housing in the suburbs as opposed to in the city.
+The schools in the suburbs generally received more funding and had mostly white students.
 Students who attended these schools "were substantially more likely to have the opportunity to take challenging courses, receive additional academic help, graduate on time, attend college, and secure good jobs."